vippsas/vipps-login-api/vipps-login-api.md

 so, for an easier login the next time.
 This just means to provide the "login with Vipps"-button and linking the ID from Vipps with this account.

+If the user does not have an existing account, but this is required for some reason, e.g. because you have a separate sign-up process or the users need to be an existing member/customer, you should provide the user with a message explaining the situation after Vipps Login has finished.
+If relevant you should provide links or directions on how to create the required account.

 ## Integrating with Vipps Login

 Vipps Login adheres to the OAuth2 and OpenID Connect standards.
 The easiest - and **strongly recommended - way